tdiprima/redaction/README.md

-# 🕵️‍♂️ PII Redaction Tool
+# 🕵️ PII Redaction Tool

 A no-nonsense (but kinda cool) script that wipes out personal info from text files using **Microsoft Presidio**.

+Does not require Torch.

 Tried **scrubadub** and **pii-codex**, but they didn't quite pass the vibe check — so this one gets the job done.